Personal Publisher + Family & Company History Books

 Our brains are incredible libraries housing a voluminous life experiences.
-More remarkably yet is that we then process those experiences and extrapolate meaning, and catalogue significant information to draw on for our daily needs.
+More remarkably yet is that we then process those experiences and extrapolate meaning, and catalog significant information to draw on for our daily needs.
 At least, most of the time that easy-access information seems useful…except for the odd bits, and weird, seemingly insignificant details.

 What is that all about?
 Why do these sidebar memories hang out near the surface?
 If we delve down, perhaps there is more meaning in those random memories after all.